caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/obsconf/index.rst.txt

 .. toctree::
    :maxdepth: 1

-Setup some basic observation information
+Set up some basic information about the observation(s).